How to Become a Social Worker in Colorado

-To become a social worker in Colorado, you are required to obtain a masters level degree from a regionally accredited university, fulfill exam requirements administered by the Association of Social Work Boards, and work in a supervised clinical environment for a minimum of 3,360 hours over a minimum of 24 months.
+To become a social worker in Colorado, you are required to obtain a Master's degree in social work (MSW) from a regionally accredited university, fulfill exam requirements administered by the Association of Social Work Boards, and work in a supervised clinical environment for a minimum of 3,360 hours over a minimum of 24 months.
 For detailed licensing information, please visit the Colorado State Board of Social Work Examiners or read below.

 Both social work licenses in Colorado are for qualified graduates with a Masters in Social Work (MSW).
 There is no license for Bachelor of Social Work (BSW) level social workers.

 |LCSW (Licensed Clinical Social Worker)||Master's +3,360 Clinical Hours||7-8 Years||Online or Campus|

 Candidates for an LSW in Colorado must graduate with a Master's of Social Work (MSW) from a program accredited by the Council on Social Work Education.
 After receiving a master’s degree, candidates for licensure must complete an application with the Colorado Department of Regulatory Agencies (DORA) and pass the open-book Colorado Jurisprudence Exam.
 Once your application is processed by DORA, there are three exams offered by the ASWB to become a Licensed Social Worker: